Visit Laos for the peaceful ambiance, beautiful nature, friendly people and great food

-History and cities aside, Laos is also well-known for its wild and largely untouched scenery.
-Despite severe forest degradation in the past decades, Laos is still primarily covered in jungles and forests, which have been largely unexplored.
+History and cities aside, Laos is also well-known for wild and largely untouched scenery.
+Despite severe forest degradation in the past decades, Laos is still mostly covered in jungles and forests, which have been largely unexplored.
 In the mountainous Northern Laos, it is possible to take the “100 Waterfall trek” to explore some of these hidden locales, while renting a motorbike to discover the Bolaven Plateau in Southern Laos is also an amazing way to experience the landscape.

 4. Ethnic Minorities

 Laos is a small country, with a population of nearly 7 million inhabitants.
-Despite this rather small number for a South East Asian country, Laos has 130 ethnic minority tribes, divided into four language groups.
+Despite this small number for a South East Asian country, Laos has 130 ethnic minority tribes, divided into four language groups.
 Some of these tribes only contain a few hundred members and can only be found within Laos.
 These clans have a very specific way of life, which is something that is not easily understood or seen in many homogenous western societies.
-This makes for great opportunities to catch a glimpse of disappearing cultures, and really feel as if you are off the beaten track!
+This makes for unbeatabl opportunities to catch a glimpse of disappearing cultures, and really feel as if you are off the beaten track!

 5. Adventure Activities

 Laos is an excellent place to visit for those who love to be in nature, or to participate in adventure activities.
 A popular choice for many tourists is trekking in the unexplored mountains or jungles to remote villages, cycling in the surrounding countryside, or kayaking down one of the many rivers in the country.
-Perhaps the famous tubing of Vang Vieng or visiting an elephant village is more to your liking.
+Perhaps the well-known tubing of Vang Vieng or visiting an elephant village is more to your liking.
 Whatever the case, Laos has it all.